joshmoy/slack-bot/README.md

 # Slack-bot API
-Apis for the url shortner app
+Apis for the slack-event-listener app
 ---

 ## Requirements